 There are many destinations perfect for a summer getaway in central New York, including:

 City Market reflects the lifestyle of the urban dweller by recognizing the return and desire to live in a city.
-City Market champions urban creativity and repurposing in downtown Syracuse at Armory Square.
-Sixty vendors offer mid-century modern styles, antiques, jewelry, silver, industrial design, lighting, collectibles, art and more.
+City Market champions urban creativity and repurposing in downtown Syracuse at the Everson Museum of Art.
+A variety of vendors offer mid-century modern styles, antiques, silver, industrial design, lighting, collectibles, art and more.

 Oswego County offers year-round fun and recreation for everyone!
 History, festivals, fishing and outdoor activities highlight each season.
 Centrally located in New York state, Oswego County provides a vast number of attractions within driving distance.
 Download their visitors guide online or browse their calendar of events.